Sandwiches invented in every US state from French dip to muffuletta

 Louisiana: peacemaker

-Some historians think the peacemaker – a hearty sandwich filled with fried or grilled oysters – actually pre-dates the much more famous po'boy by several decades.
-Details are sketchy, but local lore dates the dish back to the mid-19th century, when the sandwich was apparently given by husbands to their wives as a ‘peacemaker’ intended to cure marital strife.
+Some historians think the peacemaker – a hearty sandwich filled with fried or grilled oysters – pre-dates the much more famous po' boy by several decades.
+Details are sketchy, but local lore dates the dish back to the mid-19th century when the sandwich was apparently given by husbands to their wives as a ‘peacemaker’ intended to cure marital strife.
 These days it’s basically considered a type of po’boy and features on sandwich menus all over town.
 The most famous is served at Mahony's Po-boys & Seafood, where it’s filled with a delicious mix of fried jumbo Gulf shrimp, oysters, Cheddar, and candied bacon.

 Louisiana: po' boy

-In New Orleans you’ll see po’ boys absolutely everywhere, and they can be filled with a virtually limitless selection of ingredients – so long as they’re served on New Orleans' French bread.
+In New Orleans, you’ll see po’ boys absolutely everywhere, and they can be filled with a virtually limitless selection of ingredients – so long as they’re served on New Orleans' French bread.
 First called a ‘poor boy’, the historic dish dates back to the 1929 New Orleans streetcar strike, when restaurant owners (and former streetcar conductors) Benny and Clovis Martin would hand out free sandwiches to their former colleagues.
 Whenever a striker would walk into the restaurant, Benny would shout to Clovis: “Here comes another poor boy!”
 These days there are endless versions to sample all over the city, but Domilise's Po-Boy & Bar is hard to beat for its amazing surf and turf version.

 Maine: Italian sandwich

 Similar to the New York hero or Philly’s hoagie, Maine’s Italian sandwich is a long Italian-style roll, filled with various types of cold cuts and vegetables.
 Accounts generally agree that it was invented by baker Giovanni Amato, who owned a small shop on Portland’s waterfront and would sell loaves of fresh Italian bread loaded with meat, cheese, and vegetables to local dock workers around 1902.
-Today, Amato’s sandwich shop is one of the region’s most-loved chains, with 45 branches across the East Coast.
+Today, Amato’s sandwich shop is one of the region’s most-loved chains, with 49 branches across the East Coast.

 Maine: lobster roll (cold)

 Connecticut may lay claim to the first hot lobster roll, but Maine’s seafood shacks made the dish their own by popularizing the more common cold version.
-To make a traditional Maine lobster roll, knuckle, claw, and tail meat is lightly seasoned and dressed with mayo, then piled into a split top New England–style bun and finished with finely chopped celery or scallions.
+To make a traditional Maine lobster roll, knuckle, claw, and tail meat is lightly seasoned and dressed with mayo, then piled into a split-top New England–style bun and finished with finely chopped celery or scallions.
 Simplicity is key; the idea is to keep extras to a minimum to let the flavor and freshness of the lobster shine through.
 For the true rustic lobster roll experience, try no-frills coastal spots Bob's Clam Hut in Kittery and The Clam Shack in Kennebunk.

 JimmysFamousSeafood/Facebook